 It was our first visit to the vet for her to be spayed and being away from her for a day seemed unbearable.
 Upon check in, the front desk asked I if I would like her declawed, too?
 I was told this was a common practice and would even receive a discount for performing both surgeries at once.
 I wanted to be the best cat owner, and if that was recommended by the vet, then that is what I was going to do.

 Oh how little I knew!
 Even after treating Kaya for several paw infections later, I still believed this was just part of having a cat as a member of the family.
-Over my life, I have declawed 3 cats, something I am not proud of at all.
+Over my life, I have declawed 3 cats, including a wild cat, something I am not proud of at all.
 But also something, I am not ashamed to admit because I can educate others in hopes of changing the future.

 It took being invited to see a surgery first hand when I realized this is not declawing at all.
 They were surgically removing the first digits of my cat’s toes with a surgical knife –it was an amputation!
 That was the last cat I ever declawed.
 Was this really necessary I thought to myself?
 Why was I doing it?
 To make the cat safe?
 To protect my furniture?
 I didn’t have a clear answer except, that’s what pet owners did.

 Oh how far I’ve come!
 I can’t judge others for something I’ve done, but I hope to offer more information so that people can make better decisions.

 Our Sanctuary is home to over 100 residents.
 70% of the cats come to us four-paw declawed and we see the devastating effects.
 People tend to agree that declawing big cats is cruel and causes permanent damage, but it can be difficult to convince them that declawing small cats can cause the same damage.
 Even if your cat isn’t showing the signs.